 If you're stuck, though, use tools like Hubspot’s Blog Topic Generator or Portent’s Title Maker to fill out titles for your editorial calendar.
 Or, create titles using a formula that is sure to interest your prospective audience.

-Make sure that your marketing trigger keywords are included in both the title and in the content of your blog post.
+Make sure that your marketing trigger keywords are included in both the title and the content of your blog post.
 If you mention your product or service, be sure to link people to it in the body of the blog post.
 Optimizing your content could take up a whole post, so start there.

 5. Execute and promote.

 Once you’ve set deadlines and implemented your editorial calendar, zero in on promoting your content.
-On social media platforms, link to other people in your updates and use hashtags and topic tags, especially on Twitter and LinkedIn.
+On social media platforms, tag other people in your updates and use hashtags and topic tags, especially on Twitter and LinkedIn.
 Include recent blog posts and content releases in your company newsletter and use your personal network to get the word out.

 For a twist, keep an eye out for other people’s social media, too.
 Set up social media monitoring for competitors and partners.
 If a certain topic in your industry gains popularity because of a recent news update, review your content assets and move your schedule around to catch the news cycle.
 To automate this process more, look into tools like SocialEars and Social Mention.
 We use HubSpot's social monitoring tool to monitor industry topics and news sources for clients.
 Aim to capitalize on trends whenever possible.